FreakyOc3anNerd/FreakyOc3anNerd/README.md

 # O~!!
 FreakyOc3anNerd !

 **Hello, you can call me Auggie, Fiizzy, or whatever my skin is.**
+*"We were too close to the stars, I never knew somebody, like you somebody."*
 *I'm an aspiring writer and artist.*

 You can check out more about me on pateron.